 Annika changed lanes.
-The car which had been right in front of us slammed on its brakes and we sped passed it in the number 2 lane.
-Annika stared forward and said, “I think she can, or at least sometimes she can a little bit.
+The car which had been right in front of us slammed on its brakes and we sped passed it in the number two lane.
+Annika stared forward and said, “I think, she can, or at least sometimes, yes, I know she can at least little bit.
 What just happened?”

 “Is she the only one?”
 I asked.

 “Well, it’s not altogether unheard of but it’s rare.
+Grandma Maria Alicia definitely can.
 Men fan!
-I mean . . . you mean you can do it?”
+I mean . . . you, brand new baby vampire, you mean to tell me that you can do it?”